Westall, Gray & Connolly, P.A. | email@example.com | 828-254-6315 | Hours: M-F 8:30am - 5pm

 Regular bankruptcies (Chapter 7s) typically last about 4-6 months.
 Most of this is “notice” time – which is regular living time for you.
 Chapter 13 proceedings last between 3-5 years.

 Bankruptcy does “discharge” (erase) most debts.
 This includes credit card debts, medical bills, utility bills, deficiency claims, personal loans, etc. There are certain types of debts that are given special treatment in bankruptcy and are not erased.
-Student loans, certain taxes, child support and alimony debts are not affected by bankruptcy and you would owe them even after filing a bankruptcy proceeding.
+Student loans, certain taxes, child support, and alimony debts are not affected by bankruptcy and you would owe them even after filing a bankruptcy proceeding.

 We highly recommend having a meeting with a bankruptcy attorney even if you do not plan on filing.
-Bankruptcy attorneys have experience not only with bankruptcy proceedings, but with debt collection in general.
+Bankruptcy attorneys have experience not only with bankruptcy proceedings but with debt collection in general.
 It is well worth the time it takes to learn about how the debt collection process works, what you can expect from creditors, and what your rights are when dealing with creditors and debt collectors.

 A lawyer will ask for background about your financial situation.
 To give you appropriate advice, we need to know about your debt and your assets, so we ask about how much debt you have, what type of debt it is (credit card, student loan, car loan, etc.), and what type of property you own.
 Once we have some background, we can provide an overview of options available to you, which may or may not include bankruptcy.

 Normally, no. Most bankruptcy proceedings require one appearance at a meeting with someone called a “bankruptcy trustee.”
 In the Western District of North Carolina, the bankruptcy trustees are all attorneys appointed by the court to supervise certain cases.
-For most people who file bankruptcy, the one meeting with the trustee is the only “public appearance” required.
+For most people who file for bankruptcy, the one meeting with the trustee is the only “public appearance” required.

 People typically choose to file a Chapter 7 proceeding if the following are all true: